 This bill amends West Virginia's medical professional liability laws, specifically section 55-7B-4, to clarify the time limits for filing medical injury claims against various healthcare providers.
 It establishes that claims against general health care providers must be initiated within two years of the injury or discovery of the injury, while claims against nursing homes, assisted living facilities, and certain hospital entities must be filed within one year.
-Additionally, the bill specifies that claims for injuries to minors must be filed within two years or before the minor's 20th birthday, whichever is longer.
-The bill also includes provisions for tolling the statute of limitations in cases of fraud or concealment by the healthcare provider.
+Additionally, the bill raises the age limit for minors from 10 to 18 years, allowing claims to be filed within two years of the injury or before the minor's 20th birthday, whichever is longer.

 Statutes affected: Introduced Version: 55-7B-4